What is the difference between “free” content and “open access” content?

 At what point does an author select an OA license?

 After an article has been accepted, the corresponding author will be prompted to go through the IEEE electronic copyright transfer system.
-If an author is publishing OA, he or she will be asked to choose between the OAPA and CC BY licenses.
-Authors must also indicate if they are government employees in the US, UK, or EU.
-In some instances, custom licenses are needed for government employees.
+If an author is publishing OA, he or she will be asked to choose either the CC BY or CCBY-NC-ND license.

 Who should authors contact if they have more questions about IEEE’s OA policies and procedures?

 Authors with questions or concerns about IEEE copyright policies should contact the Intellectual Property Rights Office at +1-732-562-3966 or firstname.lastname@example.org.